Matthew Griffin (game designer): 1998–2015: Early work and game design

+2015–present: Marketing and publishing

 In June 2015, Chucklefish brought on Griffin as their publishing manager.
 At Chucklefish, he helped publish and market Interstellia (2015) and Stardew Valley (2016).
 He also led the localization for Stardew Valley.
-Griffin later left Chucklefish, and in July 2016, Australian independant developer Team Cherry brought him on as their marketing and publishing manager for their then-upcoming Kickstarter-backed title, Hollow Knight (2017).
+Griffin later left Chucklefish, and in mid 2016, Australian independent developer Team Cherry brought him on as their marketing and publishing manager for their then-upcoming Kickstarter-backed title, Hollow Knight, later released in February 2017.
 He also led the localization of the game, playtested it, and voice acted some characters.

 He continued his partnership with Team Cherry for their next game, Hollow Knight: Silksong (2025), where he managed marketing and publishing, helped playtest the game, and voice acted.
 He also gave updates on the game's development over the years, and revealed information about it, as Team Cherry themselves stayed mostly silent during development.
-In mid 2021, Canadian independant developer Mongoose Rodeo brought on Griffin to manage marketing and publishing for their upcoming Kickstarter-backed game Crowsworn (TBA).
+In mid 2021, Canadian independent developer Mongoose Rodeo brought on Griffin to manage marketing and publishing for their upcoming Kickstarter-backed game Crowsworn (TBA).
+In 2026, he formally announced that he is marketing for NEO TITAN (TBA), developed by British independent developer idoz & phops.
+He joined the team after contacting them once seeing an early build online in 2023.